sarimabbas/sarim-cs334/2_interactive_devices/2_performance_device/README.md

 - A Python helper program on the Pi transforms those inputs into simulated key presses
 - The Godot game window remains in focus on the Pi, and receives the key presses.

+#### Exporting to multiple platforms

+Godot is able to cross-compile for multiple platforms, and also create a browser version of the game based on WebAssembly.
+However, there are a few gotchas to be aware of:

+- If compiling to macOS native or WebAssembly for macOS, use Godot's GLES3 renderer so that performance is smooth
+- If compiling to Raspberry Pi native or WebAssembly for Pi, use Godot's older GLES2 render.
+Otherwise, the game will not run
+  - For the native binary, I use [https://github.com/efornara/frt](https://github.com/efornara/frt).
+It is a platform that runs Godot binaries on single board computers.
+I've bundled this with the Linux distribution, and it is included in the install instructions

 ## Attribution

 - Use of Godot documentation and Udemy course